 I don’t think dog ownership is totally out for me forever.
 There are situations where I could see it working far better.
 If I had a partner in doggie parenthood who could take some of the responsibility or if I had a huge yard—okay, any size yard, or didn’t live in an area where there’s no such thing as a quick trip with no traffic, I could see it working out really well.
 But none of those ‘ifs’ are true right now.

-He is a snuggle buddy.
+He is a snuggle buddy. |

 I wasn't kidding.
-I was crying
+I was crying in my car after saying bye. |

 I started to cry to the people who took him back from me at Pet Smart, and I just let myself be sad as I sat crying in the car minus Albie.
 I’m biting back tears writing this right now.
 And partly I’m writing this because I don’t really want you to ask me about how he’s doing or why I gave him back because the question isn’t if I’ll cry, but how much.
 (And if you are one of those people who have texted to ask me about him and I haven’t responded, this is why—I just couldn’t.)